brianoliver/jim/README.md

      b.
 Repository Owner: If the repository is owned by an organization, specify the organization name (E.g., `javaee`).
 Otherwise, specify the name of the repository owner

      c.
 Default Issue Owner: For issues with unknown assignees(because the assignee's Github username is not present in the mapping file), JIM assign issues to this user.
-Enter a valid Github user name in this field
+Enter a valid Github user name in this field.
+Leave this field empty to leave such issues unassigned

      d.
 Issue Offset: If the destination repository already has some Pull Requests or Issues(Look at https://github.com/brianoliver/jim/issues/21), specify the offset here.
 Normally, this should be set to zero